orlade/aws-book/infrastructure/ecs/terminology.md

 * A [**cluster**](clusters.md) is a collection of container instances abstracted into a pool of resources (mostly CPU and RAM).
 * A [**task**](tasks-services.md) is one or more containers that ECS deploys onto a single container instance.
 Tasks represent copies of your code running somewhere on an EC2 instance.
 * A [**task definition**](definitions.md) is like a template for tasks.
 It groups one or more [**container definitions**](definitions.md), which specify configurations for Docker containers.
 When a task is created from a task definition, a container is created from each container definition.
-*  A [**service**](tasks-services.md) is used to manage long­running tasks (like databases and web servers).
+*  A [**service**](tasks-services.md) is used to manage long running tasks (like databases and web servers).
 It creates and maintains a given number of tasks, restarting them if they fail.

    You can also run "once off" tasks (i.e. non-restarting) without a service.
 This is useful for some use cases, such as batch jobs.
 However most tasks will be run by services, so we'll focus on those.